Restaurant Worker Injury & Worker Compensation Lawyers

 - Never use appliances with bent prongs or frayed electrical cords

 How to Obtain Compensation to Ensure Your Financial Recovery Following a Work-Related Restaurant Accident

 As your legal representative, our lawyers can ensure that all documents are filed in the appropriate Illinois county courthouse before the state statute of limitations expires.
-Additionally, our law firm can build your case, gather evidence and negotiate an out of court settlement on your behalf or take your lawsuit to trial.
+Additionally, our law firm can build your case, gather evidence and negotiate an out-of-court settlement on your behalf or take your lawsuit to trial.

-Your legal fees are paid only if our attorneys successfully resolve your compensation case through a jury trial award or negotiate out of court settlement on your behalf.
-This agreement ensures you owe us nothing if we do not win!
+Your legal fees are paid only if our attorneys successfully resolve your compensation case through a jury trial award or negotiate an out-of-court settlement on your behalf.
+This agreement ensures you owe us nothing if our law firm does not win!